 - You have been on insulin ever since the diagnosis of your diabetes or shortly thereafter (although sometimes your physician may erroneously place you on insulin even though you are a Type 2 diabetic)

-- You do not have a family history of diabetes
+- No family history of diabetes

 - You do not have high triglycerides and low HDL cholesterol

-Blood Tests to diagnose Type 1 Diabetes
+How to Diagnose Type 1 Diabetes Vs Type 2

 The blood test for C-peptide should be done one hour after a meal.